 It is our view that those who lead these transformations will take material market share from those that fail to adapt - and this has been the foundation for much of our research and investing focus for the past several years.
-It has been our strategy to own the winners and short the losers of this transition and we have, time and again, used market volatility to pivot into larger positions in (or short) those companies that we believe are on the right or the wrong side of creative destruction at increasingly attractive prices.
+It has been our strategy to time and again use market volatility in recent years to pivot into larger positions in those companies that we believe will be the winners of this shift at the attractive prices often offered during these swift market-wide drawdowns.